 Course ASSIST HEIDI – Designing and implementing Assistive Tools for people with disabilities

-This course brings students and people with disabilities (HEIDI – Human being with disability) together, to design and prototype an individual assistive technology solution for them.
-Students will learn the basics about disability, existing assistive tools, rapid prototyping and microcontrollers.
-Students will have access to materials, tools and equipment (e.g. 3D printer etc.).
-The Smart Living Lab of the UAS Technikum Wien provides the perfect environment for the participants.
-This is the best opportunity to get to know people with disabilities, to contribute, develop and implement your own ideas.
+This awarded course (1st place, Profformance+ Award) brings students and people with disabilities (co-designer) together, to design and prototype an individual assistive technology solution with them.
+Students will learn the basics about disability, assistive tools, rapid prototyping and microcontrollers and will have access to materials, tools and equipment (e.g. 3D printer etc.).

 In the project-based course with mixed teams of international (ERASMUS) students and UASTW students the following topics are covered (depending on the project chosen):